ray-x/go.nvim/README.md

 | GoDebug -s       | stop debug session and unmap debug keymap        |
 | GoBreakToggle    | GoDebug -b                                       |
 | BreakCondition   | conditional break                                |

+Notes:
+  1. Without any argument, will check if launch.json existed or not, if existed, using launch.json and popup input.
+    If launch.json not existed, will start debug session for current file, if current file is package main will run main(), else will start debug package test
+  2. with -t option, if current file is not test file, will switch to test file and run test for current function

 ## Switch between go and test file